dcos/dcos-launch/dcos_launch/README.md

 # `dcos-launch` User Guide
 ## Overview

-`dcos-launch` is a portable linux executable to create, wait for provisioning, describe, test/validate, and destroy an arbitrary cluster. `dcos-launch` can be used as an installed library for development, but it is also shipped as an executable with every DC/OS build.
+`dcos-launch` is a portable linux executable to create, wait for provisioning, describe, test/validate, and destroy an arbitrary cluster.

+`dcos-launch` can be used as development tool, but it is also shipped as an executable with every DC/OS build.
 E.g. to get the current `testing/master` version of DC/OS, use this url:
 `https://downloads.dcos.io/dcos-launch/bin/linux/dcos-launch`

 ## Features
 `dcos-launch` provides the following:
 * Consistent interface: launching on Azure or AWS can involve finding a suitable client API and then sifting through hundreds of specific API calls to find the combination that will allow deploying DC/OS. `dcos-launch` has the exact methods required to take a DC/OS build artifact and deploy it to an arbitrary provider with no other tools.
 * Turn-key deployment: The only input required by `dcos-launch` is the [launch config](sample_configs/README.md).
-In cases where artifacts are required to deploy DC/OS (e.g. SSH keys), `dcos-launch` provids helpers to automatically create and cleanup those extra artifacts
+In cases where artifacts are required to deploy DC/OS (e.g. SSH keys), `dcos-launch` provids helpers to automatically create and clean up those extra artifacts.
 * Portable shipping: `dcos-launch` is shipped as a frozen python binary so that you never need to be concerned with maintaining an extremely specific development environment or deployment framework.
 * Build verification: besides launching clusters, `dcos-launch` can test that the provisioned cluster is healthy through the `pytest` subcommand. `dcos-launch` is capable of describing the cluster topology and verifying that the expected cluster is present.
 To learn more about the testing suite triggered by this command, see: [dcos-integration-test](http://github.com/dcos/dcos/tree/master/packages/dcos-integration-test/extra)
 * Programmatic consumption: all information necessary to interact with a given deployment configuration created by `dcos-launch` is contained in the generated `cluster_info.json` file.
 This allows dependent CI tasks to run other tests, describe the cluster, or completely delete the cluster